LLNL/RAJA/docs/sphinx/tutorial.rst

       iter_space I1,..., iter_space IN, [=](index_type i1,..., index_type iN) {
          //body
   });

-A RAJA templated method requires the developer to supply the following
+In summary, RAJA templated methods require the developer to supply the following
 1. Capture type [=] or [&]
 3. exec_policy - Specifying how the traversal occurs
 4. iter_space  - An iteration space for the RAJA loop (any random access container is expected)
 5. index_type  - Index for RAJA loops
+6. lambda      - capturing the body of the loop

 The remainder of the tutorial demonstrates the utility of RAJA by drawing from commonly used computing patterns.